NodeBB/NodeBB/README.md

-# node-forum
+# NodeBB
-**node-forum** is a robust nodejs driven forum built on a redis database.
+**NodeBB** is a robust nodejs driven forum built on a redis database.
 It is powered by web sockets, and is compatible down to IE8.

 ## Installation

-First step is to obtain all of the dependencies requires by node-forum:
+First step is to obtain all of the dependencies requires by NodeBB:

     $ npm install